-2006 P.L.
-109-171, Deficit Reduction Act of 2005 (DRA), makes major funding and program changes to the child support and TANF programs.
-Significant provisions of the DRA include the elimination of pre-assistance assignment no longer requiring families to assign all of their past-due support rights to the state when they receive TANF, requirements that all child support orders include a provision that either or both parents must provide medical support, and that states may enforce medical support obligations against the custodial parent.
-Additionally, states must also provide services to collect co-pays, deductibles, and un-reimbursed medical expenses collected on behalf of a child.
+- 2009 PL 111-5, the American Recovery and Reinvestment Act of 2009 (ARRA), temporarily restored states' ability to claim federal matching funds for federal performance incentives earned.
+States could request matching funds from October 1, 2008 to September 30, 2010. - 2006 PL 109-171, the Deficit Reduction Act of 2005 (DRA), made major funding and program changes to the child support and TANF programs.
+Significant provisions of the DRA included the elimination of pre-assistance assignment no longer requiring families to assign all of their past-due support rights to the state when they receive TANF, requirements that all child support orders include a provision that either or both parents must provide medical support, and that states may enforce medical support obligations against the custodial parent.
+Additionally, states were also required to provide services to collect co-pays, deductibles, and un-reimbursed medical expenses collected on behalf of a child.
 IV-D agencies must impose an annual fee of \$25 fee on cases where the custodial has never received TANF and at least \$500 has been collected.
-States may also choose to pass through support to families on public assistance, eliminate pre-1997 and post-1997 assignments, and eliminate the distribution exception to intercepted IRS collections, in order for more money to go directly to families.
+States were also allowed to choose to pass through support to families on public assistance, eliminate pre-1997 and post-1997 assignments, and eliminate the distribution exception to intercepted IRS collections, in order for more money to go directly to families.
+The DRA also eliminated states' ability to claim federal matching funds for performance incentives earned.

-In addition, the DRA also creates a new federal grants program available for fatherhood and marriage initiatives.
+In addition, the DRA also created a new federal grants program available for fatherhood and marriage initiatives.

-- 2005 P.L.
-109-8, Abuse Prevention and Consumer Protection Act of 2005 (effective October 17, 2005), contains several provisions which allow child support to continue to be enforced even if a debtor has filed bankruptcy.
-Child support claims are given priority.
-Proceedings related to child support for income withholding, license suspension, credit bureau reporting, tax refund intercepts, and enforcement of medical obligations are exempt from automatic stay provisions.
-Bankruptcy trustees are required to notify the claim holder and the child support agency of the debtor's last known address. - 1999 P.L.
-106-113, Consolidated Appropriations Act, 2000, contained several provisions affecting child support.
-Section 454A of the Social Security Act is amended by requiring State child support automated data processing and information retrieval systems to disclose to Private Industry Councils certain information on noncustodial parents for the purpose of contacting them regarding their participation in the welfare-to-work program.
+- 2005 PL 109-8, the Abuse Prevention and Consumer Protection Act of 2005 (effective October 17, 2005), contained several provisions which allowed child support to continue to be enforced even if a debtor has filed bankruptcy.
+Child support claims were given priority.
+Proceedings related to child support for income withholding, license suspension, credit bureau reporting, tax refund intercepts, and enforcement of medical obligations were made exempt from automatic stay provisions.
+Bankruptcy trustees were required to notify the claim holder and the child support agency of the debtor's last known address. - 1999 PL 106-113, the Consolidated Appropriations Act, 2000, contained several provisions affecting child support.
+Section 454A of the Social Security Act was amended by requiring State child support automated data processing and information retrieval systems to disclose to Private Industry Councils certain information on noncustodial parents for the purpose of contacting them regarding their participation in the welfare-to-work program.
 The Act also provided that if a State plan would be disapproved for failure to establish a disbursement unit for child support payments, but the State had submitted, by April 1, 2000, a corrective compliance plan acceptable to the Secretary, then the Secretary shall not disapprove the State plan for spousal and child support (but the amount otherwise payable to the State will be reduced as a penalty).